shuohan/espreso2/README.md

-# ESPRESO2: Estimate Slice Profile from a Single Image Only Version 2
+# ESPRESO2: Estimate the Slice Profile from a Single Image Only Version 2

 | **[Docker Image][docker-image]** | **[Singularity Image][singularity-image]** | **[Documentation][docs]** |